 It’s believed that there are 1000s of such cenotes along the Yucatan Peninsula, many of which are open to the public.
 Spend your day floating in the enchanting environment with such clarity that you could be levitating in the sky.
 For those with a PADI certificate, you can go even further and dive into the depths of several cenotes to see everything that lies beneath the surface.

 Some of the popular cenotes around Playa del Carmen include Cenote Dos Ojos, Cenote Azul and the Garden of Eden.
-On this guided tour, see the two cenotes along the Riviera Maya and within Casa Tortuga Park, complete with lunch.

 Go Beach Hopping